 Children will typically start Bikeability lessons once they have learnt to ride a bike.
 Level 1 will help new riders to control their bike before they move on to developing on-road skills at Level 2.
 Level 2 is usually tackled by children in Years 5 or 6, before they leave primary school.
 Level 3 teaches trainees how to ride in different and more challenging traffic situations, and is usually completed by children of secondary school age.

 Hundreds of thousands of young cyclists have already received Bikeability training and have been awarded coveted Bikeability badges and certificates.
-We want as many children as possible to have the opportunity to take part in Bikeability training, and it is estimated that more than 1.5 million will have been trained by March 2015.
+We want as many children as possible to have the opportunity to take part in Bikeability training.